divaricatum/cl-faq/README.md

     see [main.htm](https://franz.com/support/documentation/current/doc/main.htm)).

   - **Heap file**: a file with a .dxl extension (also called an image file) that holds the two Lisps heaps.
-One is the C heap, which is not directly C related, but which holds non-Lisp data including C variable values and data allocated by aclmalloc.
+One is the Aclmalloc heap, which holds non-Lisp data including C variable values and data allocated by aclmalloc.
 The other heap is the Lisp heap, which holds all mutable Lisp data.